slytomcat/http-mock/README.md

   - Code 400: means that provided response id was not found
   - Code 420: means that provided handler id was not found

-## dump all handlers config to local folder
+## dump all handlers configs to local folder
 - request
   - Method: `GET`
   - URL: `/dump-configs`
 - response
   - Code 200: without body means that all handler configs were successfully stored to local folder

-## load handler configs from local folder
+## load handlers configs from local folder
 - request
   - Method: `GET`
   - URL: `/load-configs`